UsernameForGitHub21/BowlsApp/README.md

 After struggling for a bit trying to find where to change the address to not include https:// allowing me to run it on the school computer i've decided to do as much as I can for now until I can fix that issue.

-Part 2: Adding the controller
 4:35
-Created the HelloWorld Controller, if needed I will rename at a later date
+Created the HelloWorld Controller and added the content

 4:40
 Changed the contents of the controller's welcome method